Rapid, Quantitative Field Test for Shellfish Toxins (RD189)

 18 months

-The project will use designer antibodies incorporated into lateral flow devices for the detection of amnesic and diarrhoetic shellfish toxins in the field.
-The lateral flow tests will be read by a calibrated reader to provide the actual concentration of toxin in the shellfish meat, empowering the producer and processors to make informed critical decisions on harvesting/mitigation strategies.
+The project developed designer antibodies incorporated into lateral flow devices for the detection of amnesic and diarrhoetic shellfish toxins in the field.
+The lateral flow tests can be read by a calibrated reader to provide the actual concentration of toxin in the shellfish meat in fifteen minutes, empowering the producer and processors to make informed critical decisions on harvesting/mitigation strategies.
 This capability will transform commercial viability, reduce risk, and increase confidence in shellfish products.

 Robert Gordon University